hexagonforce/thesis-sdn-qos/README.md

 Then, run `run_mininet.py` to start the Mininet topology.
 Then, run `reset_qos.sh at_leaf` to reset the OVS Switch QoS settings.
 Then start the Ryu controller using `Controller.sh`.

+Alternatively, run `simulator.py` to run all the scripts and tests automatically.

 # Replicating previous research with apachebenchmark and VLC
 - Start the Python3 http webservers by running appropriate bash commands